prjemian/hklpy2/docs/source/glossary.rst

 .. include:: /substitutions.txt

 ..
-The glossary is formatted as a reST definition list.
+The glossary is formatted as a reST "definition list".
     Follow the pattern.

-    All glossary entries should be preceded by a defining index entry with the same name.
+    All glossary entries should be preceded by index entries.
+Follow the pattern.

+.. index:: !definition
+.. index:: see: glossary; definition

 .. _glossary: